AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 ---
 # Create a grouped product

-Learn how to create a grouped product using the REST API and the Adobe Commerce Admin.
+A grouped product consists of simple standalone products that are presented as a group.
+You can offer variations of a single product or group them by season or theme.
+Before creating a grouped product, verify that all the simple products to include in the group are available in Adobe Commerce, and create any that do not exist.
+In this tutoria you will learn how to create a grouped product using the REST API and the Adobe Commerce Admin.

 Use the REST API to create a group product in the Admin:
 1. Create an empty grouped product.